aldryn/aldryn-docs/docs/tutorial/live-and-test-servers.rst

 The **Copy live data to test** button will copy all site content in the other direction, so that you can test new configurations with existing data.

+.. todo:: an image for the Copy live data to test button

 Typically, you will use this when testing an updated version of software, such as an *Addon*, to ensure that it will work correctly when later deployed to the live server.